OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/making-content-part-of-service-design.md

 ## What we're doing next

 This has only been the initial phase of the project, aimed at arriving at solutions quickly in a more agile way.
+It's been great to be part of something that has been focused on finding out the real issues and moving to actions quickly.

-We're going to start testing the changes we think are needed - if they do, they'll stay.
+We're going to start testing the changes we think are needed - if they work, they'll stay.
 If they don't, we'll change them.

-What our team will be doing next is:
+What we'll be doing next is:

 * Rewriting 2nd and 3rd level web pages and landing pages to better reflect the new home page and ensure that all aspects of the identified user needs are covered off
 * Improving the confirmation messages on our Council Tax forms.
 While we want to encourage voting, there are other services we want to signpost users to, especially [students](https://www.oxford.gov.uk/students)